SymphonyOSF/oss-allegro/docs/ApiClient/ApiClient.md

 the configuration object itself.
 Obviously, these credentials are sensitive and must be stored in files with the most restrictive access permissions possible.

-## Required Parameters
+## Required Configuration Parameters
-The following required parameters must be provided:
+The following required parameters must be provided in the configuration:

 ### PodUrl
 The URL of your Symphony pod, either as a **String** or a **URL** object.
 Allegro authenticates to the pod to obtain a session token and makes various calls to APIs provided by the pod.

 The URL of a pod is typically https://companyname.symphony.com where __companyname__ is your company's name.

+## RSA Authentication - File Configuration: Required Configuration Parameters
+The following required parameters must be provided in the configuration when RSA authentication with a separate file configuration is used:

 ### UserName
 The name of the service account which you will use, as a **String**.